pazfe/product-docs/docs/sdks/python/getting-started.md

 ---
 title: Getting started
-description: Step-by-step guide for installing and using the SDK.
+description: Step-by-step guide for installing and using the SDK
 ---

 # Getting started with the emnify Python SDK